Linda Evangelista Was Left “Disfigured” After Experiencing a Rare Side Effect of CoolSculpting

 What Is Paradoxical Adipose Hyperplasia?

-During a Coolsculpting procedure, “A device is adhered to the body and then a pair of cold paddles quickly freeze and destroy fat cells,” Howard Sobel, MD, an NYC-based attending dermatologist at Lenox Hill Hospital, tells POPSUGAR.
-“This is not a technique I utilize because it can create a demarcation, or intent, on the skin leaving an uneven, bumpy result.
-In a rare case such as Linda Evangelista, instead of minimizing fat cells, the procedure swelled them (called Paradoxical Adipose Hyperplasia), leaving her with painful, bumpy results and long-term complications.”
+During a Coolsculpting procedure, “A device is adhered to the body and then a pair of cold paddles quickly freeze and destroy fat cells,” Howard Sobel, MD, an NYC-based attending dermatologist at Lenox Hill Hospital, told POPSUGAR.
+“This is not a technique I utilise because it can create a demarcation, or intent, on the skin leaving an uneven, bumpy result.
+In a rare case such as Linda Evangelista, instead of minimising fat cells, the procedure swelled them (called Paradoxical Adipose Hyperplasia), leaving her with painful, bumpy results and long-term complications.”

 According to a medical journal published on the condition, PAH is said to be a “rare, previously unreported side effect of cryolipolysis with an incidence of 0.0051%.”
 In the case mentioned in the study, it caused “a rectangular, sharply marginated subcutaneous soft tissue mass” in the area of the treatment application.
 It most commonly occurs in men but “no single unifying risk factor has been identified.”

 Dr. Sobel said he’s seen patients come into his practice with PAH that he’s had to correct through a series of procedures, including liposuction.
 This is something board-certified dermatologist Bruce Katz, MD, of JUVA Skin and Laser Center in NYC, has seen, as well.
 Dr. Katz believes the phenomenon to be more common than currently reported.